China is a fantastic place for more adventurous travellers.

-Here’s some of the key phrases you might need when collecting your Chinese train ticket, written by my Chinese stepmum so I know they’re legit!
+Here are some of the key phrases you might need when collecting your Chinese train ticket, written by my Chinese stepmum so I know they’re legit!

 (From top to bottom – “Do you speak English?”
 “I want to pick up my train tickets” “this is my booking number”)